ZL2iFB glow logo

 The exclusive amateur shortwave bands are anything but exclusive.
 Non-ham intruders are a constant threat, creating QRM and making DXing and especially weak signal working a misery.

-Here are just a few of the ham band intruders spotted and in some cases identified recently from the South Pacific:
+Here are just a few of the ham band intruders spotted and in some cases identified by hams in the South Pacific:

-• A sprog/mixing product on 1908kHz from two commercial MW AM broadcast stations in ZL
+• A sprog/mixing product on 1908kHz from two commercial MW AM broadcast stations in Christchurch, ZL.

-• Fishing buoys transmitting on 10m from somewhere on an Easterly bearing from ZL
+• Fishing buoys transmitting on 10m from somewhere on an Easterly bearing from ZL, plus many more around the globe on 160m.

-• A carrier with 60Hz sidebands sitting on 14000 kHz, located somewhere to the North East of ZL
+• A carrier with 60Hz hum modulation sitting on 14000 kHz, transmitting from the North East of ZL.

-• Pirate fishermen from 4S7 and villagers in YB using ham equipment (presumably) to chat to each other using SSB on various ham segments with roughly 5kHz channel spacings
+• Pirate fishermen from 4S7 and villagers in YB using ham equipment (presumably) to chat to each other using SSB on various ham segments on 5kHz channel spacings.

-• Illegal CBers transmitting nasty AM and FM signals on the high HF bands, at times wiping out ham beacons
+• Illegal CBers transmitting nasty AM and FM signals on the high HF bands, at times wiping out the ham beacons and causing QRM to legitimate ham QSOs.

-• The dreadful buzzsaw Over The Horizon Radars (OTHR) from BY (~43 pulses per second), 5B4 (~50 pps) and/or F and elsewhere (including the phantom pharter at ~80 pps) that wipe out great chunks of prime shortwave ham spectrum at peak DXing times, similar to the bone-crunching Woodpecker once broadcast from a massive antenna array near Chernobyl
+• The dreadful buzzsaw Over The Horizon Radars (OTHR) from BY (~43 pulses per second), 5B4 (~50 pps) and/or F and elsewhere (including the phantom pharter at ~80 pps and the chopper at 26pps) that wipe out great chunks of prime shortwave ham spectrum at peak DXing times, reminiscent of the bone-crunching dakka-dakka Woodpecker formerly broadcast from a massive antenna array near Chernobyl until finally their PSU rather spectacularly burnt out ...

-• RTTY and other data-mode intruders, including a curious 10 kHz-wide fog horn, various encrypted/indecypherable data signals and, um, a Dalek
+• RTTY and other data-mode ham band intruders, including a curious 10 kHz-wide fog horn, various encrypted/indecypherable data signals and, um, a Dalek.

-• Dotters, channel markers, fishing buoys, licensed ham beacons or unlicensed pirate beacons typically sending curious callsigns or strings of single letters such as N N N N, T T T T or E E E E or V V V V from various locations around the globe ...
+• Dotters, channel markers, fishing buoys, licensed ham beacons or unlicensed pirate beacons typically sending curious callsigns or strings of single letters such as N N N N, T T T T or E E E E or V V V V from various locations ...

 A technical configuration issue with the TIGER experimental propagation monitoring radar system demonstrates the value of Intruder Watch.
 Hams noticed and started complaining about what sounded like data mode transmissions particularly in the 30m band and sometimes on 20m too.
 Through the Google group (more below), we started working as a team to investigate the source.
 The direction was hard to pin down but seemed to be roughly South or West of ZL, an unusual direction for any short path signals!
 Eventually, the intruder was traced through the TIGER website which conveniently reports the frequencies being scanned, and sure enough the radar was spending a fair bit of time in the 30m band.
 The 30m band is not an exclusive ham band so we have more limited options than with, say, 20m but investigating the TIGER system further led to the discovery that their license forbids interference to other services, in other words they are not a primary user of 30m either.
 Contact with the TIGER team led to the equipment being checked and the problem being traced to a configuration option that was supposed to prevent transmission in the 20 and 30m bands but had somehow been lost.
 The system was taken off-air for most of a day and reconfigured to skip the ham bands (plus guard bands on either side) and peaceful DXing resumed on 20 & 30m - a good result all round!
 Thanks to the Intruder Watchers and TIGER team for responding so positively.

 Given the popularity of soundcard digital modes among amateurs, it’s often hard to figure out whether a given jangly noise on air is a legitimate ham digital transmission using an obscure or new mode, or a commercial intruder.
 Unfortunately, although some digital modes software supports several modes, decoding unknown signal types is often impossible without knowing the precise ode i.e. the bandwidth, number of signal frequencies, speed of transmission etc. Sometimes the band frequency used is characteristic, but mostly we rely on the characteristic sounds of the different modes to identify them by ear.
-Soundbytes of intruders and QRM sources on the IARU Region 1 website help identify commercial data modes etc. Another site has audio samples of many ham and commercial data transmissions, and here’s another good one, while the Fldigi website also has sample waterfalls to accompany the soundbytes.
+Soundbytes of intruders and QRM sources on the IARU Region 1 website help identify commercial data modes etc. Another site has audio samples of many ham and commercial data transmissions, and here’s another good one.

-Unfortunately, irresponsible, incompetent and intolerant hams create a lot of QRM too, such as this outrageous behaviour heard on a DXpedition station’s TX frequency when someone quite rightly complained about their pileup wiping out a maritime net monitoring for news of a South Pacific tsunami.
+Unfortunately, irresponsible, incompetent and intolerant hams create a lot of QRM too.
+The EU zoo sometimes reaches nightmare proportions.
+Just listen to this outrageous behaviour heard on a DXpedition station’s TX frequency when someone quite rightly complained about their pileup wiping out a maritime net monitoring for news of a South Pacific tsunami.
 It’s a sad sign when somone can set up a websiteLidList logo to name-and-shame the ham QRMers, pirates and lids, including sometimes placeholders ready and waiting for the next big DXpedition, or a LidList ...

-DXpeditioners often jostle for position at the bottom ends of the bands on CW, or on the usual RTTY and SSB spots further up, causing chaos when their pileups mingle.
-Partly this is down to the DXpeditioners who choose the listening frequencies they announce and where they actually listen (not necessarily the same places!) but mostly it is caused by over-excited and inconsiderate DXers who fail to listen on their TX frequencies.
-Frequency cops who berate them on the same TX frequencies just make the problem worse since the offenders evidently aren’t listening on their TX frequencies (doh!).
+DXpeditioners often jostle for position at the bottom ends of the bands on CW, or on the usual RTTY and SSB spots further up, causing chaos if their pileups intermingle.
+Partly this is down to the DXpeditioners who choose the listening frequencies they announce and where they actually listen (not necessarily the same places!) but mostly it is caused by over-excited and inconsiderate DXers who don’t listen on their TX frequencies.
+Frequency cops who take out their frustration by berating them on the same TX frequencies just make the problem worse.
 For more advice on how to reduce this self-made ham problem, look here.

 Lastly there are the rude, ignorant and selfish hams who just keep right on calling, regardless of any instructions to the contrary.
 This is quite a different situation to those who make the occasional mistake, call out of turn or on the wrong frequency.
-Good operators don’t make mistakes very often, and immediately correct themselves as soon as they realise.
-The deliberate QRMers don’t stop, even when everyone else understands and obeys the instructions.
-If they behaved like this face-to-face in person, interrupting conversations by shouting their names over and over, they’d get a bloody nose but, presumably feeling safe and secure behind their transceivers in some far-off land, they evidently think it acceptable to stamp all over polite operators, doing their level best to spoil everyone’s fun.
-The thing is, every time they send their callsigns, they identify themselves as obnoxious cretins to everybody listening. “ LISTEN TO ME!
-I’M AN IDIOTIC LOUD-MOUTHED THUG! ” they shout to the whole world, while quietly we record the evidence and inform the authorities <cue evil laugh>
+Good operators may still make mistakes but not very often, and they immediately correct themselves as soon as they realise.
+The deliberate QRMers don’t stop, even when everyone else understands and obeys the instructions, for example when I sent “<AS> <AS> <AS> PLS QRX” at 12 wpm but EA7BW still carried on rudely and repeatedly calling me (giving my call and his, several times of course just to make quite sure everyone knew he was causing the QRM), wiping out my QSO with a patient and polite JA on 15m.
+If a lid like EA7BW behaved like this in person, face-to-face, interrupting conversations by shouting his name over and over, he’d get a bDX CoC logo new 125 on blackloody nose but, presumably feeling safe and secure behind his transceiver in some far-off land, he evidently thinks it acceptable to stamp all over other operators, doing his level best to spoil everyone’s fun.
+The thing is, every time he sends his callsign, he identifies himself unambiguously as the obnoxious cretin to everybody listening. “ LISTEN TO ME!
+I’M AN IDIOTIC LOUD-MOUTHED THUG! ” he shouts to the whole world, while quietly we record the evidence and inform the authorities <cue evil laugh> Even more galling is when a lid then pesters me for a QSL card or LoTW confirmation - no chance mate!
+Consider yourself blacklisted.
+Read the DX Code and grow up.

 Hawke’s Bay